 Stanford’s Supreme Court Litigation Clinic—the first of its kind at any law school—gives students intensive exposure to a realm few lawyers experience in their careers: the Supreme Court of the United States.
-Under the direction of three faculty members, who collectively have argued over forty Supreme Court cases and have worked on hundreds more in various capacities, clinic members work on real Supreme Court cases, representing parties and amici.
+Under the direction of three faculty members, who collectively have argued dozens of Supreme Court cases and have worked on hundreds more in various capacities, clinic members work on real Supreme Court cases, representing parties and amici.

 The clinic has compiled a record at both the certiorari and merits stages that would be the envy of any appellate practice.
 Since its inception, the clinic has represented parties as lead counsel in over sixty cases on the merits, winning a substantial majority of those cases.
 Some of the clinic’s victories are landmark decisions, now taught in law school classrooms at Stanford and elsewhere and that continue to shape litigation across the country.
 The clinic also has helped to preserve lower court victories for clients by defeating petitions for certiorari filed by the U.S. Solicitor General, state attorneys general, and some of the country’s largest businesses.